robinrob/rsmithio/_posts/2018-03-13-getting-started-with-ocaml.md

 After much persuasion from a friend over the last few years, I've started learning [OCaml](https://ocaml.org/learn/description.html).
 So far I am really enjoying it and it has been a valuable experience and process of learning.
 For a good quick background on OCaml, I recommend reading its [wikipedia article](https://en.wikipedia.org/wiki/OCaml).

-Writing this has turned out to be fairly time-consuming, since it is diffult to write about something which is still relatively new to myself whilst aiming for accuracy, so I will be fairly brief on the different aspects that I will touch on.
+Writing this has turned out to be fairly time-consuming, since it is difficult to write about something which is still relatively new to myself whilst aiming for accuracy, so I will be fairly brief on the different aspects that I will touch on.
 The overall goal is to present all the aspects of OCaml that motivated me to really get into and continue learning it.

 I will show some basic code examples of the sorts of things that attracted me to the language.